xan105/node-xinput-ffi/README.md

 - string pid : product id (unique)
 - string[] interfaces : PNPentity interface(s) found; Available: HID and USB
 - string[] guid: classguid(s) found
-- bool xinput: If it's a XInput device or not
+- boolean xinput: If it's a XInput device or not

 💡 obj are unique by their vid/pid